top of page

 In this game, we're all on the same team and we all win together, just as it is with achieving world peace.

-If you're one of the 100 people named on the ticket, tag @WorldPeaceBingo on social media in a way that's visible to your audience, and your name will be marked.
+If you're one of the 100 people named on the ticket, tag @WorldPeaceBingo on social media in a way that's shared to your audience, and your name will be marked.
 If a full straight line of names across the ticket is marked, we win.
 The straight line can be horizontal, vertical or diagonal.

 How are we going to create a world without any war?